Heron vs Egret: Learn the Difference

 Three are almost 21 genera of herons, namely- Cochlearius, taphophile, tigrisoma, tigriornis, zonerodius, zebrilus, lxobrychus, botaurus, pikaihao, zeltornis, nycticorax, nyctanassa, gorsachius, butorides, agamia, pilherodius, ardeola, Bubulcus, proardea, ardea, syrigma, and egretta

 Herons are highly mobile birds, and most of them are partially migratory.
-These birds often migrate after breeding.
+These birds migrate after breeding.

 They migrate in search of new feeding places and reduce pressure in the nearby areas they have been around.
 They mostly migrate at night.